opf/openproject/docs/development/documentation/README.md

 - **API documentation**: Documentation of the API(s) of OpenProject and e.g. their endpoints.

 In each of these main chapters there are several sub-sections with up to two hierarchical levels.
 The User guide and the System admin guide and structured along the structure of the software.
 The rest is structured along topics.
 Most parts of the documentation are feature oriented (rather than use case oriented).
-There will be additional documentation and resources that look at OpenProject more from a "how do I..." perspective.
+In the future, there will be additional documentation and resources that look at OpenProject more from a "how do I..." perspective.

-### Structure within a section
+### Key elements

-Within a section/chapter, there are a few main elements:
+Within a page, there are a few main elements.
+To get to know the general style of the documentation please also have a look at existing chapters.

 - **Meta data** for the structure of the documentation and for search engines.
   The title will be shown in the menu/hierarchy.
 The priority influences the relative position of the respective documentation page within a section: The higher the further up.